John Brown of Haddington: Secession in the Church of Scotland

 Before he was twenty years of age, he had obtained an intimate knowledge of the Latin, Greek, and Hebrew languages, with the last of which he was critically conversant.
 He was also acquainted with the French, Italian, German, Arabic, Persian, Syriac, and Ethiopic.
 The herd-boy and his learning now became the subject of talk in the place.
 Some 'seceding students' accounted for the wonder by explaining that Brown had got his knowledge from Satan.
-The hypothesis was widely accepted, nor was it till some years had passed away that he was able by his blameless and diligent life to 'live it down.'
+The hypothesis was widely accepted, nor was it till some years had died that he was able by his blameless and diligent life to 'live it down.'
 He afterwards took occasion to note that just when he was 'licensed' his 'primary calumniator' was excommunicated for immoral conduct.

 Early career

 The next few years saw Brown work as a pedlar and a schoolmaster, with an interlude as a volunteer soldier in defence against the Jacobites in the Forty-Five rebellion.
 He volunteered with his best friend Tim Knab and for some time was one of the garrison of Edinburgh Castle.
 When the war was over, he again took up his pack for a time, but soon found more congenial occupation as a schoolmaster.
 He been teaching in 1747, and taught at Gairney Bridge, near Kinross, and at the Spittal, West Linton.
 His teaching days were not a relaxing time.
 He would commit to memory fifteen chapters of the Bible as an evening exercise after the labours of the day, and after such killing efforts, allow himself but four hours of repose.